 Trainual isn't just an LMS.
 It's your knowledge, training, and accountability system β built to get people up to speed and keep them aligned as you grow.

-And the proof? π Trainual holds a 4.7/5 across 1,000+ G2 reviews and 1,000+ G2 awards for "Best Support," "Best Usability," "Best Relationship," and more β compared to Docebo's 4.3/5 across 700+ reviews.
+And the proof? π Trainual holds a 4.7/5 across 1,000+ G2 reviews and 1,000+ G2 awards for "Best Support," "Best Usability," and "Best Relationship," while Docebo earns a solid 4.3/5 on G2 β strong, but with the steeper learning curve and admin complexity its reviewers consistently mention.

 Let's break down how they compare.